 The CEO assumes ultimate responsibility for all executive issues, including the information technology (IT) function, and ensures that issues raised within the group's various committees and subcommittees are addressed by the responsible staff and, further, that these issues are elevated to the appropriate level when it is apparent that more senior management involvement is necessary.
 The CEO does not have other professional commitments, and besides assuming the chairmanship of an educational institution, is not a member of any other governing bodies outside of Assore.
-The group has appointed a chief financial officer, who assumes responsibility for the group's financial position and related issues.
+The group has a chief financial officer, who assumes responsibility for the group's financial position and related issues.

 The subsidiary and joint-venture companies of the group have boards of directors that operate independently in relation to the affairs of these companies.
 The board of the holding company respects the fiduciary duties of the directors of these companies, and policies and procedures adopted by these companies are considered by the respective boards prior to their adoption, necessary alteration or rejection.
 The board of the holding company is satisfied that the delegation of authority framework contributes to the role clarification and the effective exercise of the authority and responsibilities.

 Management of group risk is critical to the sustainability of the group and is achieved through the identification and control by various risk management committees of all risks, including operational risks, which could adversely affect the achievements of the group's business objectives.
-Risk assessments are ongoing, and risk registers for all significant operations in the group are prepared and updated quarterly by a dedicated risk management department, with assistance from specialist external consultants where necessary.
+Risk assessments are ongoing, and risk registers for all significant operations in the group are prepared and updated three times annually by a dedicated risk management department, with assistance from specialist external consultants where necessary.
 Risk is also considered from a group perspective, with the group risk register and mitigating actions monitored by the executive leadership team and overseen by the Audit and Risk committee.

 The respective risk management committees are also responsible for ensuring that appropriate financial and insurance mechanisms are integrated into the risk plan and that the group is protected against catastrophic risk.
 The group risk management process includes an ongoing review of compliance with relevant legislation and standards in the following areas (refer "Group sustainability performance"):